top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/1_0_assembling_duckiebot_c0.md

 ### Connect the motor's wires to the terminal

-#### We are using M1 and M2.
+We are using M1 and M2.
 The left (in robot frame) motor is connected to M1 and the right motor is connected to M2.
 If you have followed Part A correctly, the wiring order will look like as following pictures:

-LeftMotor:Red - LeftMotor:Black - RightMotor:Black - RightMotor:Red
+- Left Motor: Red
+- Left Motor: Black
+- Right Motor: Black
+- Right Motor:Red

-####  Find a male-male wire (power from HAT to HAT) and connect it to +5V input as below.
+Find a male-male wire (power from HAT to HAT) and connect it to +5V input as below.
 The other end will be connected to the upper layer, which delivers the power to the motor HAT.

-_Notice: In order to fully tighten the screw terminal connectors, you will need a screwdriver with a maxium shaft diameter of 1.9mm.
+Note: In order to fully tighten the screw terminal connectors, you will need a screwdriver with a maximum shaft diameter of 1.9mm.
 The provided screwdriver exceeds this width, and will not be able to fully tighten the screw terminal.
-When fastened, the top of the screw head should be seated at least 2mm below the deck of the screw terminal block._
+When fastened, the top of the screw head should be seated at least 2mm below the deck of the screw terminal block.

 <div figure-id="fig:ServoHAT_wiring" figure-caption=" ">
      <img src="ServoHAT_wiring.jpg" style='width: 30em'/>